Pau Grand Prix: Formula Renault 2.0 Pau Trophy (2013)

 The 2013 event took place on 18, 19 and 20 May.
 At the Whit Monday holiday, an historical tradition of Pau Grand Prix, the headliner should have been the British Formula Three Championship.
 But this series, with a lot of concurrence with the FIA Formula 3 European Championship, was forced to reduce its calendar to 4 events and so cancelled many rounds including Pau.
 The headliner would, therefore, take place as a non-championship "special" race for Formula Renault 2.0 open to several European championships teams and drivers: the Formula Renault 2.0 Pau Trophy.

 At the end of January 2013, the organisers announced that Sébastien Loeb and Jacques Villeneuve would be present in Pau in the Mitjet 2L category.

-Return of European Formula Three (2014–present)
+Return of European Formula Three (2014–2022)

 From 2014 to 2018, the Pau Grand Prix was headlined by the FIA Formula 3 European Championship.
 The Formula Renault 2.0 Alps also returned to Pau in 2014.
-The GT4 European Series joined the event in 2016, being replaced by the FFSA GT Championship since 2017.
-For 2019, the Euroformula Open Championship became the new headlining formula race.
+The GT4 European Series joined the event in 2016, being replaced by the FFSA GT Championship from 2017 to 2019.
+For 2019 and 2022, the Euroformula Open Championship became the new headlining formula race.
+2020 race was cancelled due to the COVID-19 pandemic, and there was no race planned for 2021.
+The World Touring Car Cup and FIA ETCR – eTouring Car World Cup joined the event in 2022.

+Formula Four (2023)

+Also in 2023, the Euroformula Open Championship was intended to be the headlining formula race, however the Euroformula Open race was cancelled on 5 May due to a misunderstanding between the organisers of Euroformula and Pau GP organizers linked with the possibility to run on sustainable fuel during the weekend.
+After the cancellation of Euroformula race, the weekend program was updated and French F4 Championship was designated to be the titular race, in which the third Formula 4 race would be considered the Grand Prix.
+Besides French F4 Championship, TCR Europe Touring Car Series joined the event in 2023.